openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

 ### OAuth Scopes
 Depending on the features supported by the OAuth service and the SSF APIs, the client SHALL discover the OAuth scopes as follows:

-1. If the Resource Server, hosting SSF configuration APIs, supports OAuth Protected Resource Metadata {{OPRM}} then the client MUST obtain the required scopes by using it.
+1. If the Resource Server, hosting SSF configuration APIs, supports OAuth Protected Resource Metadata {{RFC8414}} then the client MUST obtain the required scopes by using it.

-2. If the Resource Server does not support {{OPRM}}, then the following scopes MUST be supported -
+2. If the Resource Server does not support {{RFC8414}}, then the following scopes MUST be supported -
    - An OAuth {{RFC6749}} authorization server that is used to issue tokens to SSF Receivers, MUST reserve the scopes for the SSF endpoints with the prefix of `ssf`
    - All the SSF stream configuration management API operations MUST accept `ssf.manage` scope
    - All the SSF stream configuration Read API operations MUST accept `ssf.read` scope